Warkworth

 10 images

-Māori have settled the Mahurangi region since the 13th century.
-The Mahurangi River (Waihē to local Māori) was navigable until the waterfall, about 6 km from Mahurangi Harbour.
-The area near the falls was surrounded by kauri forest, and Māori called it Puhinui.
-The name probably referred to the large eels in the river, but it also means big plume and may be a reference to the waterfall.
-The area was also a source of wood for making waka and other seasonal supplies.
+The Mahurangi region has been settled by Māori since the 13th century.
+The Mahurangi River, known as Waihē to local Māori, was navigable up to the waterfall under the main highway bridge, about 6 km from Mahurangi Harbour.
+The area, once surrounded by kauri forest, was called Puhinui by Māori, likely referring to the large eels in the river or possibly the waterfall itself.
+The region was a source of wood for building waka and other supplies.

-In the 1820s, the hapū around the river and harbour, Ngāti Rongo, Ngāti Kā and Ngāti Raupō, were forced out during the Musket Wars when Ngāpuhi invaded the region.
-The hapū returned before and after the Treaty of Waitangi of 1840.
-However, their rights were impacted by the Mahurangi Purchase of 1841, and they were not compensated until the 1850s, with the restoration of 18,000 acres south of Warkworth in Hemara’s Reserve.
+In the 1820s, the local hapū, including Ngāti Rongo, Ngāti Kā, and Ngāti Raupō, were displaced during the Musket Wars when Ngāpuhi invaded.
+They returned before and after the Treaty of Waitangi in 1840, but their rights were affected by the Mahurangi Purchase of 1841.
+Compensation was provided in the 1850s with the restoration of 18,000 acres as Hemara’s Reserve, south of Warkworth.
+The land around Warworth became available for wide European settlement.

 Image 1 of 10